Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 serpae tetra in a tank

-Whether you are planning on investing in your first Serpae tetra or already have one and are trying to figure out if your new fish should have tank mates, we’ve got you covered.
-We’ll go over the benefits as well as the best tank mates that will make your tetra comfortable and happy.
+Whether you are planning on investing in your first Serpae tetra or already have one and are trying to determine if your new fish should have tank mates, we have you covered.
+We’ll go over the benefits and the best tank mates that will make your tetra comfortable and happy.

 The 9 Tank Mates for Serpae Tetras